tiny8877/okta.github.io/_source/_authentication-guide/genericoidc/index.md

 `https://yourOktaorg.com/oauth2/v1/authorize?idp=0oaj2wNe3khgDxMmE0h7&client_id=0oaj2x7yewUvMY1x73h0&response_type=code&response_mode=fragment&scope=openid+email+profile&redirect_uri=https://yourOktaorg.com&state=ADFTG3&nonce=158858`

 After the user clicks the link, they are prompted to sign in with the generic OIDC IdP.
 After authentication and authorization, they are returned to the specified `redirect_uri` along with an ID token in JWT format.

-**Custom Okta-Hosted Sign-In Page**

-If you have configured a [Custom Okta-hosted Sign-in Page](https://help.okta.com/en/prod/Content/Topics/Settings/custom-okta-hosted-sign-in-page.htm), you can add a "Sign in With a Generic OIDC IdP" button by adding the following code:

-// An example that adds a custom button underneath the login form on the primary auth page
-customButtons: [{
-  title: 'Log In With a Generic OIDC IdP',
-  className: 'btn-customAuth',
-  click: function() {
-    // Paste Authorize URI here
-    window.location.href = '{Authorize URI}';
-  }
-}]

-**Okta Sign-in Widget**

-Okta also offers an easily embeddable JavaScript widget that reproduces the look and behavior of the standard Okta sign-in page.
-Adding a "Sign In with a Generic OIDC IdP" button is as simple as adding the following code to your configuration:

-// An example that adds a custom button underneath the login form on the primary auth page
-customButtons: [{
-  title: 'Log In With a Generic OIDC IdP',
-  className: 'btn-customAuth',
-  click: function() {
-    // Paste Authorize URI here
-    window.location.href = '{Authorize URI}';
-  }
-}]

-Find out more about it on [on GitHub](https://github.com/okta/okta-signin-widget#okta-sign-in-widget).
-Implementing sign-in with a generic OIDC IdP would use the Widget's OpenID Connect authentication flow [OpenID Connect authentication flow](https://github.com/okta/okta-signin-widget#openid-connect).

 **AuthJS**